 Amber gemstones are mostly yellow, but can vary to dark brown, red, blue and almost black.
 Amber can be heat treated to increase the inclusions and enhance the color or surface coated to remove any blemishes.
-Amber is most often cut into beads or cabochons and polished to reveal its signature golden glow, and is particularly beautiful in rings and amber pendants and necklaces.
+Amber is most often cut into beads or cabochons and polished to reveal its signature golden glow; it's particularly beautiful in rings, pendants and necklaces.
 Each piece of amber jewelry is truly unique, a natural treasure to cherish and wear with pride.

 Most of the world's amber comes from the Baltic region, followed by the Dominican Republic.